inoshadi/example-electron-migration/README.md

 - Class Properties
   - `tableInit`

     This property will be your initial table name.
-During runtime it will be prefixed with provided `prefix` from app Connection page
+During runtime it will be prefixed with provided `prefix` from app Connection page, see [screenshot](#app-connection-page).
   - `upSql`

     This string will be executed during `migration`.